-A COVID-19 'impacted tenant' is defined as a tenant in a household (meaning any tenants or other persons living together in the same residential premises) which has had a reduction or loss of work and/or income because of the pandemic AND as a result the weekly household income has been reduced by 25%.Your renting household needs to be able to demonstrate any 1 or more rent paying members of the household have:
+A COVID-19 'impacted tenant' is defined as a tenant in a household (meaning any tenants or other persons living together in the same residential premises) which has had a reduction or loss of work and/or income because of the pandemic AND as a result the weekly household income has been reduced by at least 25%.Your renting household needs to be able to demonstrate any 1 or more rent paying members of the household have:

 - lost employment or income as a result of the impact of the COVID-19 pandemic, or